 A Coronary Artery Bypass Graft Surgery (CABG) procedure generally takes 3 to 5 hours but it can vary depending upon the number of arteries that needs to be bypassed.

 Post the surgical procedure, you'll spend 1 or 2 days in the Intensive Care Unit (ICU).
 Here, your blood pressure, heart rate, oxygen levels is regularly checked throughout the recuperation period.
 Thereafter, you will be transferred to a traditional hospital room, where you'll stay for next 4 to 5 days before being discharged.
 The recuperation may last anywhere between 6 to 12 weeks following the CABG surgery including home care & regular follow-ups with the doctor.

-To know more about Coronary Artery Bypass Surgery cost in India keep browsing our site Medical India Tourism and to book a medical tour to India please fill the given form.
+To know more about Coronary Artery Bypass Surgery cost in India keep browsing our site Surgery Tours India and to book a medical tour to India please fill the given form.